sdercolin/vlabeler/readme/file-api.md

 `getAbsolutePath(): string` : get the absolute path of this file (directory).

+`readText(encoding = 'UTF-8'): string` : read the content of this file as a string using the specified encoding.

+`readLines(encoding = 'UTF-8'): string[]` : read the content of this file as an array of lines using the specified encoding.

 ### Related global functions

 `getNameWithoutExtension(fileName: string): string` : get the name without extension of the input string as a file name.

 `getExtension(fileName: string): string` : get the extension of the input string as a file name.